Two Indian men extradited to U.S. from Spain for smuggling missiles

 The group had offered the Russian-built Igla missiles to foreign paramilitary groups.
 The police could not immediately confirm when the pair were extradited.

-The attorney’s office in New York has charged them with drug and arms trafficking, and with financing terrorist organisations, the statement said.
+The attorney’s office in New York has charged them with drug and arms trafficking, and with financing terrorist organizations, the statement said.
 They face up to 30 years in prison.

 Reporting by Angus Berwick; Editing by Ruth Pitchford